SonicSpeedrunning/SEGAMasterSplitter/README.md

 * Sonic Chaos

 ## Timing Methods
-IGT is stored in Game Time for Sonic 1, 2, 3D Blast and 2 (8-bit).
+IGT is stored in Game Time for Sonic 1, 2, CD, 3D Blast and 2 (8-bit).
 RTA-TB is stored in Game Time for Sonic 1 (SMS), and Sonic 3 & Knuckles.
 RTA is also stored in Game Time for all other games.